 - When you go to print, look for Printer Properties.

 - Select the Paper/Output, Layout or Finishing tab.

 - Then select the 1-Sided Print or Print on Single Side: option and click OK.

 Re-use the back side of single-side printed paper!

 Mistakes happen and you have to reprint, or maybe you are cleaning out old files with a lot of single-side prints.
-Use the blank back side for notes, ask Clark’s Copy Shop to turn them into handy notepads, or run them through your printer when you must print something else single-sided.
+Use the blank back side for notes, turn them into handy notepads, or run them through your printer when you must print something else single-sided.

 Think before you ink!
 Can you use electronic media instead?

 Why would you print an email?
-Sharing emails, files, documents, slides, meeting agendas, and academic course material – even publicizing events – is easier than ever.
-Clark supports a variety of electronic media-sharing applications (Cicada, ClarkYou, electronic classrooms, etc.) and more and more people use file-sharing applications to create and edit team-based documents.
+Sharing files and documents, slides, meeting agendas, and academic course material – even publicizing events – is all digital.
+Clark supports a variety of electronic applications (Moodle, SharePoint, ClarkYou, MSTeams, Zoom, etc.).

 If you must print, ALWAYS preview it first so you don’t waste paper and please consider black & white instead of color; even consider printing in draft mode to conserve ink and all the resources that go into producing it.
 ITS suggests more great tips here here.